Monitored Anesthesia Care (MAC)

 Use of Monitored Anesthesia Care in Endoscopy

-An extensive review of the literature related to sedation for gastrointestinal (GI) endoscopy was published through the American Gastroenterological Association (AGA) Institute in 2007.
-(9) Portions of their review were relevant to this policy.
-The review recommended that use of an anesthesia professional should be strongly considered for American Society of Anesthesiologists (ASA) physical status III through V patients.
-They noted that other possible indications for participation by an anesthesia specialist include patients with pregnancy, morbid obesity, neurologic or neuromuscular disorders, a history of alcohol or substance abuse, and patients who are uncooperative or delirious.
-They also noted that endoscopic procedures that may require an anesthesia specialist include endoscopic retrograde cholangiopancreatography (ERCP), stent placement in the upper GI tract, and complex therapeutic procedures such as plication of the cardio-esophageal junction.
-This review was used in formulating the conclusions of this policy.
+An extensive review of the literature related to sedation for GI endoscopy was published through the American Gastroenterological Association) Institute in 2007.
+(12) Portions of their review were relevant to this policy.
+The review recommended that use of an anesthesia professional should be strongly considered for ASA physical status 3 through 5 patients.
+They noted that other possible indications for an anesthesia specialist include patients with pregnancy, morbid obesity, neurologic or neuromuscular disorders, a history of alcohol or substance abuse, and patients who are uncooperative or delirious.
+They also noted that endoscopic procedures that may require an anesthesia specialist include endoscopic retrograde cholangiopancreatography (ERCP), stent placement in the upper GI tract, and complex therapeutic procedures such as plication of the cardioesophageal junction.
+This review was used in formulating the initial conclusions of this policy.

 Comparison of Sedative Agents Used in Endoscopy

 There are numerous observational studies, and some of the representative publications are summarized here.
 Horiuchi et al. reported an observational study from Japan.
-(13) Low-dose propofol was administered by nurses supervised by the endoscopist during diagnostic endoscopy.
-In this study, 10,662 patients were observed following the receipt of an age-dependent standard dose protocol of propofol, which was administered by bolus injection, with additional doses given when required for adequate sedation prior to esophagogastroduodenoscopy (EGD).
+(17) Low-dose propofol was administered by nurses supervised by the endoscopist during diagnostic endoscopy.
+In this study, 10,662 patients were observed following receiving an age-dependent standard dose protocol of propofol, which was administered by bolus injection, with additional doses given when required for adequate sedation prior to esophagogastroduodenoscopy (EGD).
 The incidence of respiratory depression was the primary outcome for this study, and further measures of successful completion of the procedure and patient satisfaction were analyzed.
-Twenty-eight patients required transient supplemental oxygen supply, while none required mask or endotrachael intubation.
-All procedures were successful and 79.1% diagnostic EGDs were completed with a single bolus of propofol.
+Twenty-eight patients required transient supplemental oxygen supply, while none required mask or endotracheal intubation.
+All procedures were successful, and 79.1% diagnostic EGDs were completed with a single bolus of propofol.
 The authors conclude that low-dose nurse-administered propofol sedation is safe when supervised by the endoscopist, and practical for diagnostic EGD.
 The study is limited by the lack of a comparison group.
-Patients with ASA classification III and IV were excluded from the study, so these conclusions may not be generalized to that group.
+Patients with ASA classification 3 and 4 were excluded from the study, so these conclusions may not be generalized to that group.

-Coté et al. reported another prospective observational study on 766 patients undergoing advanced endoscopic procedures such as endoscopic retrograde cholangiopancreatography (ERCP), endoscopic ultrasound and small-bowel enteroscopy who received propofol.
-(14) These procedures are notable for the duration and complexity of these procedures compared to diagnostic EGD.
-The primary outcome measure was airway modifications (AMs) with a comparison of defining characteristics of the group requiring at least one airway modification, such as chin lift or nasal airway, to those requiring no modification.
-No patients in the study required endotrachael intubation.
-Body mass index (BMI), male sex, and ASA class III or above were associated with a need for AM.
-Patients in this study received anesthesia from a certified registered nurse anesthetist (CRNA) and generally had a level of deep sedation, and thus continue to meet the definition of MAC.
+Coté et al. reported another prospective observational study on 766 patients undergoing advanced endoscopic procedures such as ERCP, endoscopic ultrasound, and small-bowel enteroscopy who received propofol.
+(18) These procedures are notable for their duration and complexity compared with diagnostic EGD.
+The primary outcome measure was airway modifications (AM), with a comparison of defining characteristics of the group requiring at least 1 AM, such as chin lift or nasal airway, to those requiring no modification.
+No patients in the study required endotracheal intubation.
+Body mass index (BMI), male sex, and ASA class 3 or above were associated with a need for AM.
+Patients in this study received anesthesia from a certified registered nurse anesthetist (CRNA) and generally had a level of deep sedation, and thus their care continues to meet the definition of MAC.

-Rex et al. reviewed case series of endoscopist-directed propofol sedation published in MEDLINE, CINAHL and EMBASE over the period of 1966 to 2008, resulting in 646,080 procedures in 28 studies published between 2002 and 2008.
-(15) Incidence of mask ventilations, endotrachael intubation, neurologic injuries and death were collected from the published studies and calculated to reveal a death rate 0.62 per 100,000 cases.
+Rex et al. reviewed case series of endoscopist-directed propofol sedation published in MEDLINE, CINAHL, and EMBASE over the period of 1966 to 2008, resulting in 646,080 procedures in 28 studies published between 2002 and 2008.
+(19) Incidence of mask ventilations, endotracheal intubation, neurologic injuries, and death were collected from the published studies and calculated to reveal a death rate 0.62 per 100,000 cases.
 A direct comparison group was not included in this review.
-The authors state this death rate compares favorably to published surveys of death rates of endoscopic procedures utilizing opioids and benzodiazepines of 11 per 100,000.
-They also compare this to published data on the general anesthesia overall death rate of 1-2 per 100,000.
-As mentioned, a direct comparison group is not available nor is death rates available for endoscopic procedures under MAC.
+The authors note that this death rate compares favorably with published surveys of death rates of endoscopic procedures utilizing opioids and benzodiazepines of 11 per 100,000.
+They also compare this with published data on the general anesthesia overall death rate of 1 to 2 per 100,000.
+As mentioned, a direct comparison group is not available nor are death rates for endoscopic procedures under MAC.
 However, the incidence of published adverse events appears to be low.

-In a prospective cohort study of 470 ERCP patients receiving MAC, Berzin and colleagues reported adverse respiratory events were strongly associated with higher body mass index using multivariate regression models.
-(OR: 1.08; p=0.0006).
-(17) Patients with obesity experienced respiratory events almost twice as often as non-obese patients (p=0.03).
-Higher ASA class was not associated with adverse respiratory events under MAC (OR: 1.2; p=0.25) but was associated with cardiovascular events (OR: 2.88; p<0.0001).
+In a prospective cohort study of 470 ERCP patients receiving MAC, Berzin et al. reported adverse respiratory events were strongly associated with higher BMI using multivariate regression models.
+(OR=1.08, p<0.001).
+(21) Patients with obesity experienced respiratory events almost twice as often as nonobese patients (p=0.03).
+Higher ASA class was not associated with adverse respiratory events under MAC (OR=1.2, p=0.25) but was associated with cardiovascular events (OR=2.88, p<0.001).

-The evidence base comparing different anesthetic methods is not robust, consisting primarily of non-randomized comparisons and observational studies.
-A single RCT comparing propofol administration by anesthesiologists to that by non-anesthesiologists for sedation during colonoscopy did not show any differences in procedure time or patient satisfaction, and reported a higher rate of hypoxia in patients treated with propofol.
-However, a Cochrane review of randomized studies concluded that recovery time, discharge time, and patient satisfaction were all improved with propofol compared to alternative agents.
+The evidence base comparing different anesthetic methods is not robust, consisting primarily of nonrandomized comparisons and observational studies.
+A single RCT comparing propofol administration by anesthesiologists with that by nonanesthesiologists for sedation during colonoscopy did not show any differences in procedure time or patient satisfaction, and reported a higher rate of hypoxia in patients treated with propofol.
+However, a Cochrane review of randomized studies concluded that recovery time, discharge time, and patient satisfaction were all improved with propofol compared with alternative agents.
 This review did not find any evidence of increased complications.
-However, this evidence base does not rule out an increased complication rate with propofol, since there is a low complication rate in general, thus making it difficult to discern differences in the absence of large RCTs.
+However, this evidence base does not rule out an increased complication rate with propofol, because there is a low complication rate in general, thus making it difficult to discern differences in the absence of large RCTs.

-In 2009, Silvestri and colleagues published an RCT comparing two doses of the sedative agent fospropofol in patients undergoing diagnostic bronchoscopy.
-(18) The study was performed by pulmonologists without anesthesia supervision.
-Patients (n=252) were randomized to receive either 2 mg/kg or 6.5 mg/kg induction doses of fospropofol, followed by additional doses per protocol.
-All patients received a pre-procedural dose of fentanyl.
+In 2009, Silvestri et al. published an RCT comparing 2 doses of the sedative agent fospropofol in patients undergoing diagnostic bronchoscopy.
+(22) The study was performed by pulmonologists without anesthesia supervision.
+Patients (n=252) were randomly assigned to receive either 2 mg/kg or 6.5 mg/kg induction doses of fospropofol, followed by additional doses per protocol.
+All patients received a preprocedural dose of fentanyl.
 The primary endpoint was sedation success using the Modified Observer’s Assessment of Alertness/Sedation (MOAA/S).
 A secondary endpoint was treatment success, as measured by percentage of patients who did not require alternate sedation or ventilation.
-The higher dose group had greater sedation success (88.7% vs. 27.5%, respectively; p < 0.001).
-Treatment success also favored the higher dose group (91.3% vs. 41.25, respectively; p < 0.001).
-Adverse events were higher for the higher dose group; for example, the number of patients requiring any type of airway assistance (33 vs. 14, or 21.5% vs. 13.6%, respectively).
+The higher dose group had greater sedation success (88.7% vs. 27.5%, respectively; p<0.001).
+Treatment success also favored the higher dose group (91.3% vs. 41.25, respectively; p<0.001).
+Adverse events were higher for the higher dose group; for example, the number of patients requiring any type of airway assistance (33 vs. 14, or 21.5% vs 13.6%, respectively).
 The trial does not compare alternate sedation approaches; that comparison is necessary to evaluate the clinical value of the fospropofol sedation strategy for bronchoscopic procedures.